CP-violating axion interactions in effective field theory: Conclusions and outlook

 \item Another direction would involve the study of EFT interactions with heavier leptons.
 We have focused on axion-electron couplings, which are probed by fifth-force searches and for which strong indirect constraints exist from EDM experiments.
 By turning on effective interactions between quarks and muons (motivated for instance by the muon $g-2$ discrepancy), CP-odd axion-muon interactions can appear which are not as stringently constrained directly and for which no indirect EDM constraints exist.
 Such axion-muon interactions can potentially be constrained by supernovae cooling rates in analogy to the analysis in Ref.~\cite{Bollig:2020xdr} for CP-even axial vector couplings.

 \item Our work has mainly focused on flavor-conserving CP-violating LEFT operators involving light quarks and electrons.
 While we have briefly discussed more general couplings, for example the CP-odd $\Delta S=1$ couplings that lead to $K\rightarrow \pi +a$ transitions or lepton-flavor-violating operators that could lead to $\mu + N \rightarrow e +N$, a more thorough analysis of such interactions would be very interesting.
 We have also not discussed operators involving bottom or charm quarks or SM-EFT operators containing electroweak gauge and Higgs bosons, or top quarks, that are integrated out at the level of our LEFT analysis.
-It might be that CP-odd axion couplings to heavier fields could lead to interesting phenomenology not discussed in this work.
+It might be that CP-odd axion couplings to heavier fields could lead to interesting phenomenology at higher energies not discussed in this work.
 Of course, the CP-odd operators are still stringently constrained by low-energy experiments such as EDMs or probes of lepton number violation and it remains to be seen how much room there is for axionic couplings.

 \item If axions form the dark matter in our universe this would lead to additional tests.
 For instance, with just CP-even interactions the axion dark matter background would lead to an oscillating neutron EDM \cite{Graham:2013gfa} with a frequency set by the axion mass.
-Similarly the CP-odd couplings to electrons and nucleons would lead to time-varying electron and nucleon masses, although it is unclear to us at this stage whether this leads to observable effects.
+Similarly the CP-odd couplings to electrons and nucleons would lead to time-varying electron and nucleon masses whose signal can be searched for \cite{ Arvanitaki:2014faa, Arvanitaki:2016fyj}.

 \end{itemize}